jkmills/Vquest/README.md

 Vquest is a minimal virtual questing game powered by an AI dungeon master.
 A main instance of the game hosts a room that players can join from their mobile devices.
+Players propose actions for each step in the quest and then vote on the
+## Vquest

+Vquest is a minimal virtual questing game powered by an AI dungeon master.
+A main instance of the game hosts a room that players can join from their mobile devices.
 Players propose actions for each step in the quest and then vote on the submitted options.

 ## Running the server